bkeepers/git-history/article.md

 For whatever reason, our brains seem wired to remember something important just after we hit the "Send" button on an email.
 Likewise, I often realize I made a mistake immediately after making a commit in git.

-The safest and likely most common form of rewriting the git history is to ammend the latest commit.
+The safest and likely most common form of rewriting the git history is to amend the latest commit.

 This article was written in a [git repository](https://github.com/bkeepers/git-history).
 When I started it, I created a README explaining the purpose of the repository.